Ashley Hunter (footballer)

-Ashley "Ash" Matthew Hunter (born 29 September 1995) is an English semi-professional footballer who plays as a forward for Marine.
+Ashley "Ash" Matthew Hunter (born 29 September 1995) is an English semi-professional footballer who plays as a forward for club Ilkeston Town.

 After spending time in the youth setups of several clubs in the Midlands and Yorkshire, Hunter began his career with non-league Ilkeston, where he made his début in 2014.
 He quickly attracted the attention of Fleetwood Town, where he made over 200 appearances before departing for Salford in 2020.

 Career

 Early career

 Hunter joined Northern Premier League side Ilkeston after being released by Burton Albion in summer 2014.
 After scoring 13 goals for Ilkeston's under-21 side, he made an immediate impact in the first team, scoring twice in his first start for the club.
 He was signed by League One side Fleetwood Town for a "sizeable fee" in January 2015.

 Fleetwood Town

 Hunter made his Fleetwood début on 7 February, coming on as substitute in a 1–1 with Peterborough United in a League One fixture and almost setting up a goal for Jamie Proctor.
 His first goal came on 6 April when he scored Fleetwood's final goal in a 4–0 win against Yeovil Town.
 His next goal came on 6 October in the first game of new manager Steven Pressley, scoring the equaliser in an eventual 2–1 victory against Shrewsbury Town in the second round of the EFL Trophy.
 On Boxing Day, Hunter came on as a substitute and scored instantly to secure a 1–1 draw in the league against Shrewsbury.

 On 10 August 2016, Hunter scored an 11th-minute equaliser against Leeds United in the first round of the EFL Cup, taking the two teams into a penalty shoot-out which Fleetwood lost 5–4, with Hunter converting his penalty.
 A week later, Hunter signed a new three-year contract with Fleetwood.
 The next day, he came on as a substitute and scored to make it 2–0 against Oxford United to secure Fleetwood's first win of the season.
 On 27 August, he scored his sides second in another 2–0 win, this time away to Southend United, their first away victory of the season.
 Hunter was awarded the man of the match for his performance in the FA Cup first round replay against Southport, scoring one goal and creating another in extra-time of a 4–1 win.
 In the replay of their second-round game against Shrewsbury, Hunter scored the winning goal in the 95th minute to help Fleetwood complete a comeback from 2–0 down, and reach the third round for the second time in their history.